TyruswooStudio/Tyruswoo_AltimitMovement-MZ/README.md

 on the correct page when the first event finishes running.

 **v0.8.0** - 3/13/2024
-- Removed caching from game, as it was causing crashes and conferring no benefit.
+- Removed caching, as it was causing crashes and conferring no benefit.

 > **Remember, only you can build your dreams!**
 >